let’s plan today for a successful tomorrow!

 An extended repayment plan is exactly how it sounds-extended.
 With this repayment option, the borrower has 25 years to repay the loan resulting in lower monthly payments, but an increase in the number of payments.
 This repayment plan is recommended only for individuals struggling to pay their current monthly loan payments and is a good option for those who do not qualify for any other repayment option.
 Borrowers need to have at least $30,000 in outstanding loans to be eligible.

 On a graduated repayment plan, your monthly payments would be less than a standard repayment plan, but never lower than the accrued interest on your monthly plan.
 Direct and FFEL loans are eligible for this program and though your payments start low, they will increase every two years.
-For most recent grads, one of those responsibilities is a major one: managing and organizing the repayment of student loans.
-Taking advantage of this loan will allow you to start your payments very low until you settle into your career, but still be able to pay off in a short 10 year term.
+For recent grads, managing and organizing the repayment of student loans is a major responsibilities.
+Taking advantage of this loan repayment option will allow you to start your payments very low until you settle into your career, but still be able to pay off your loans in a short 10 year term.

 We specialize in student consolidation, repayment options and forgiveness.
 We may also be able to help you through a school closure or borrow‘s defense.